-The lower your expenses, the greater your chances of not running out of money, said Jerry Lynch, a certified financial planner with JFP Total Wealth Management in Boonton.
+The lower your expenses, the greater your chances of not running out of money, said Jerry Lynch, a certified financial planner with JFL Total Wealth Management in Boonton.

 Your home will have several costs that will matter to your bottom line.
 You need to consider taxes, maintenance, mortgages and the opportunity cost of the money in your home.

 “If your home is smaller, in theory, your maintenance should be less, taxes should be less, and potentially it frees up more money for you to spend on yourself in retirement,” Lynch said.
 “These things can be quite substantial, especially over 10 or 20 years.”

 But separate from the money issue, you need to consider your lifestyle.

 Look carefully at your current home and think long term.